 Udon is my second home and I love it dearly.
-Nowhere makes me feel more at home and at peace but I have the benefit of having travelled to and learned so much about Thailand in a very short space of time that I am able to reap the rewards of rural life.
+Nowhere makes me feel more welcome but I have been lucky enough to have travelled to and learned so much about Thailand that I am able to reap the rewards of rural life.
 For me Udon Thani presents a slice of Issan that which ever way it is cut shows a facet of life so simple that I yearn to be a part of it.
-Sadly that will never be because I am what I am and I will always be an outsider looking in, but that doesn't spoil my appreciation of a lifestyle and a region that is so special and yet so poverty stricken that for some, hunger is never more than one day away.
+Sadly that will never be a reality because I am what I am and I will always be an outsider looking in, but that doesn't spoil my appreciation of a lifestyle and a region that is so special and yet so poverty stricken that for some, hunger is never more than one day away.
 Udon Thani is a wonderful city with so much to offer but if you are planning your first trip to Thailand as a tourist there are more exciting places to go than here.
+Then again, if you are passing by, it is well worth a look round..

 One summers day we were walking along the ring-road to the west of the city that leads to the airport.
 We were walking back to the car we left in the petrol station, goodness knows why, probably walked back along the dual-carriageway to buy something from the roadside, when I heard an American accent ask "excuse me do you speak English".
 I had absolute admiration for the young man who had walked from the bus station about two miles away in 96°F of shimmering sunshine.
 He needed a hotel so he could spend a couple of days in Udon before moving on to Laos.
 He was in the right place that's for sure but he hadn't done his homework.
 We were stood next to a sign that read Rohng Raaem in Thai and Udon has a habit of catching you out like this.
 There are English or phonetic signs but when you need it there is only Thai, or people who only speak Thai.